-Social reintegration means reconnecting in all areas, familial and career are often the two most common places we want to address first.
+Social reintegration means reconnecting in all areas; familial and career are often the two most common places we want to address first.
 Societal reintegration is the bedrock of a new life.
 Getting closer to your family, taking care of your children again, finding ethical employment, and taking your life back makes less sense when the dark cloud of legal charges is still looming over you.
 There is always an impending sense of doom that robs you of the richness of the life you are recreating.
 A house is only as strong as its foundation, so the saying goes.

 How can Treatment Help my Legal Problems?

 Going to treatment can be a great alternative to turning yourself in.
-The courts often understand an addict or alcoholics charges are the symptoms of a more significant problem, regardless of how serious the charges may be.
+The courts often understand an addict or alcoholics charges are the symptoms of a more significant problem, regardless of how dangerous the charges may be.
 Entering into a program to deal with the source of the problem is an action, it shows the court the defendants seriousness.
-Addressing the real problem as well as having the willingness to do something positive about it.
+Addressing the real issue as well as having the willingness to do something positive about it.

 All good treatment centers have good case managers.
 A case managers job is to help alleviate the stresses of the client’s life while they focus on getting better.
-This includes everything from scheduling doctors appointments outside the scope of their medical staff (like optometrists and dental visits), assisting with family affairs that can’t go unaddressed, and of course legal problems.
+This includes everything from scheduling doctors appointments outside the scope of their medical staff (like optometrists and dental visits), assisting with family affairs that can’t go unaddressed, and of course, legal problems.
 The case manager can deal with anything from setting up court appointments to working with probation officers.
 Being represented by someone else often benefits your case.
 A case manager cannot do what a lawyer can, but they can be beneficial in many ways.